GitPaulo/Image-Classification-of-Biofuels/README.md

 - Random Forest

 ### Dataset
 Our dataset was small, but was expanded by augmentation.
-A quick look into the dataset:
+A quick look into a small subset of our dataset:

 <p align="center">
   <img src="./.github/data_labeled.png"/>